srinivasyadav18/xapian-gsoc-plan/proposal.rst

 Third Month :
   August 3rd-8th :
-      * Support for Exapand Decider, all the derived classes of Exapand Decider are embedded inside another interface provided by swig.
-        In go lang inheritence is achieved by embeddeding one interface in another
+      * Support for Exapand Decider, all the derived classes of Exapand Decider are embedded inside another interface provided by swig.(4 days) In go lang inheritence is achieved by embeddeding one interface in another.

-      * Document for usage of Exapand Decider and its derived classes.
-  August 10th-15th :
+      * Document for usage of Exapand Decider and its derived classes.(2 days) August 10th-15th :
-      * Since erros are values and they would be returned to the respective function so far, Now provide all the errors in except.i file.
+      * Since erros are values and they would be returned to the respective function so far, Now provide all the errors in except.i file.(3 days)

-      * Provide the standard examples in docs (simple index, simple search).
-  August 17th-22nd :
+      * Provide the standard examples in docs (simple index, simple search).(3 days) August 17th-22nd :
       * implementation of go get feature (3 days)

-      * Providing tests far classes implementend so far with go test(package) and edit the Makefile for adding new tests and provide tests for go get.
+      * Providing tests far classes implementend so far with go test(package) and edit the Makefile for adding new tests and provide tests for go get.(3 days)
   August 24th-31st : Final Week.
       * Evaluation Week and submission.